• Facebook

 While these potatoes are great as-is, you can add other ingredients to the mix to customize this dish to your tastes.

-• Protein: Make this recipe a main course by adding 2 cups of cooked diced meat such as chicken, ham or sausage.
+• Protein: Make this recipe a main course by adding 2 cups of cooked diced meat.
+You can use meats like chicken, ham or sausage.

-• Cheese: While cheddar cheese is a classic ingredient in this casserole, feel free to substitute a different variety of cheese such as Colby Jack, mozzarella or Monterey Jack.
+• Cheese: While cheddar cheese is a classic ingredient, feel free to substitute a different variety of mild cheeses.
+You can try Colby Jack, mozzarella or Monterey Jack.

-• Topping: Instead of corn flakes, you can use panko bread crumbs, crumbled crackers, or crushed potato chips.
+• Topping: Instead of corn flakes, you can use panko bread crumbs, crumbled Ritz crackers or crushed potato chips.
+You can also sprinkle cooked bacon on top with the cornflake mixture.

 Definitely don’t wait for a funeral to serve these potatoes.
 I serve them all year round for a comforting and hearty side dish!